owncast/owncast.github.io/content/docs/storage/cloudfare.md

 type: subpages
 ---

-Zero egress fee object storage
+Cloudflare R2 Object Storage is S3-compatible

 [Cloudfare R2](https://www.cloudflare.com/en-gb/products/r2/) gives you the freedom to create the multi-cloud architectures you desire with an S3-compatible global object storage.

-You pay no egress charges for data accessed from R2.
+## Pricing

+R2 provides zero-cost egress for stored objects — no matter your request rate

-Here's an example of usage and pricing for Cloudflare R2:
+Here's a snapshot of usage and pricing for Cloudflare R2:
 {{< img src="/docs/img/cloudflare-r2-pricing.png" align="center">}}

-### Create an R2 Bucket
+## Create an R2 Bucket

 1. Before creating a bucket, you have to purchase the R2 plan in the Cloudflare dahboard [Purchase R2](https://www.cloudflare.com/pg-lp/r2/)